notpran/mcslang/README.md

 ### Conditionals

-Conditional statements use the `execif`  keywords. execif checks if a condition is true and executes the code after the colon.(btw the else statement is coming soon)
+Conditional statements use the `execif`  and `execelse` keywords. execif checks if a condition is true and executes the code after the colon.
+If the given condition is false, it optionally executes the execelse block.

 **Syntax:**